Why you need a certificate of currency for your home loan application

 Usually, your certificate of currency specifies the conditions of the insurance, including the policy type (home only, or home and contents), as well as the premium paid and the policy expiration date (length of cover).

-When you apply for a home loan, many lenders require you to supply a certificate of currency before you legally own the home.
-It's usually a condition of the home loan settling, meaning your bank won't settle the purchase and legally allow the sale to finalise until you can demonstrate that you have insured your property.
+Providing a certificate of currency to your lender is usually a condition of the home loan settling.
+This means your bank won't settle the loan and legally allow the sale to finalise until you show you've insured your property.

 Why does the bank need a certificate of currency?